Joe91/fun-bots/.github/CONTRIBUTING.md

 > **Note:** We do not read or accept any bug, enhancement or feature reports through the Discord server.
 # How can I contribute?
 ## Reporting a bug
-his section guides you through submitting a bug report for fun-bots.
+This section guides you through submitting a bug report for fun-bots.
 Following these guidelines helps maintainers and the community understand your report 📝, reproduce the behavior 💻 💻, and find related reports 🔎.

 Before creating bug reports, please check this list as you might find out that you don't need to create one.
 When you are creating a bug report, please include as many details as possible.
 Fill out the required template, the information it asks for helps us resolve issues faster.